itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::columnMinimumWidth(int columnIndex) -> int:
+.. py:function:: QGridLayout.columnMinimumWidth(columnIndex: int) -> int

     Returns the minimum width (in px) of the column at position `columnIndex`.